SamuelWorkman/samuelworkman_cv/README.md

 # Description

-This repo contains my data-driven `pagedown` cv for my academic and consulting work.
-This repo is forked from Nick Strayer's version of a `pagedown` cv.
+This repo contains my data-driven [pagedown package](https://pagedown.rbind.io) cv for my academic and consulting work.
+This repo is forked from Nick Strayer's version of a [pagedown](https://pagedown.rbind.io) cv.
 Please see below for his original `README.md`

 From Nick Strayer's `README.md` at `nstrayer/cv`: